You've got the ideas and the talent. But your songs are still trapped in your head.

 5. Create a Ritual That Signals "It's Time to Write"

-Here’s what I mean: Before every session, do the same 3–5-minute routine.
-Make it sensory and specific.
+Rituals help.
+Before every session, run the same 3-5 minute routine, and make it sensory and specific.

 For example: